-- Originally located in SE 1⁄4, Section 8, Norway Township - Building was sold and moved two miles NW of the original site - The school was first named Western; later named for President Lincoln - Currently restored and used as a guest house
+- 1870 1969 - The school was originally located in SE 1⁄4, Section 8, Norway Township. - The building was sold and moved two miles NW of the original site. - The school was first named Western.
+It was later named for President Lincoln. - It is currently restored and used as a guest house.